 Spearheaded by Lt.
-Governor Shan Tsutsui, the Hawaii State Department of Education (HIDOE), the Hawaii Department of Agriculture and The Kohala Center are working collaboratively on the Farm to School Initiative.
+Governor Doug Chin, the Hawaiʻi State Department of Education (HIDOE), the Hawaiʻi Department of Agriculture and The Kohala Center are working collaboratively on the Farm to School Initiative.
 Across the nation, farm to school programs are reconnecting students to a better understanding of the food system and where their food comes from.
 Farm to school programs introduce students to healthier eating habits and help them become familiar with new vegetables and fruits that they and their families will then be more willing to incorporate into their own diets.

 The goal of the Farm to School Initiative is to address the supply and demand issues surrounding the purchasing of local food for our State school cafeterias.
 The Initiative also aims to systematically increase State purchasing of local food for our school menus as well as connect our keiki with the aina through their food, using products from the local agricultural community.

 The Project began in the Kohala School Complex, located on Hawaii Island.
 As an ideal “learning and menu creating lab,” a single kitchen serves all three schools in the complex — Kohala Elementary, Kohala Intermediate and Kohala High Schools.
 As a rural community, they are committed to increasing their local food production.
 After implementation, the Project team conducted an evaluation of successes, opportunities and obstacles to guide larger HIDOE implementation of successful Farm to School strategies (kitchen skills, procurement strategies, community connections, articulated policy, new menus, etc.).